oddrealm/modding/README.md

 8. Create 4 new groups from the Groups window (top-left).
 Create>Group>Packed Assets.
 9. Rename each group: items, tooltips, blockvisuals, and characteraccessory.
     If these groups already exist (which should be the case for the github default project), there's no need to create them.
-    IMPORTANT: These names are important and must match the data being used.
+    IMPORTANT: These names must match the data being used.
                The name of the data type is the same as the folder which the data objects live in.
                For example: Assets/Resources_moved/Data/Items.
                Any data objects in here that have the GDEItemsData.cs class are going to have the group, 'items'.